I have been a Christian

 In everything you do, there will be memories of the past connected with current activities.
 Note

-childhood, and a learned angry reaction to injustice, which characterizes later childhood.
-Therefore,
+early pre-verbal childhood, and a learned angry reaction to injustice, which characterizes

-helpless.
-But I am with you now, and I will show you how to get through the pain without falling
+frightened, alone, and helpless.
+But I am with you now, and I will show you how to get through the

 Writing.
 You can

-use writing to get to know the child part.
+use writing to get to know a child part.
 It’s best to use handwriting, as in a journal, rather

 than a computer.
 First write a question to the child part.
 Then relax, prayerfully calm your mind,